Diane Patrick (lawyer)

-Diane Patrick (born December 17, 1951) is an American lawyer specializing in labor and employment law.
+Diane B. Patrick (née Bemus; born December 17, 1951) is an American lawyer specializing in labor and employment law.
 She served as the First Lady of Massachusetts from 2007 to 2015 during the gubernatorial tenure of her husband, former Massachusetts Governor Deval Patrick.
 She was a partner in the labor and employment department of the Boston-based law firm, Ropes & Gray.

 Biography

 Early life, career and education

-Patrick, the youngest of three children, was born Diane Beamus in the Bedford-Stuyvesant neighborhood of Brooklyn, New York City, to John Charles Bemus and Lilian (née Baker) Bemus.
+Patrick, the youngest of three children, was born Diane Bemus in the Bedford-Stuyvesant neighborhood of Brooklyn, New York City, to John Charles Bemus and Lilian (née Baker) Bemus.
 Her father was an electrician from a mixed race family of black and white ancestry in Vicksburg, Mississippi.
 John Charles Bemus, who enlisted in the United States Navy at the age of 16, had to pass as completely white in order to work on a naval ship outside of a galley kitchen.
 He was trained as an electrician by the U.S. Navy and served on board a minesweeper which protected Allied supply routes to the Soviet Union during World War II.
 Bemus was injured by shrapnel from a depth charge explosion in 1943.
 Her mother, Lilian Bemus, was a schoolteacher who held bachelor's and master's degrees from Hunter College.
 She taught in Brooklyn schools for more than 30 years, until her retirement from the profession in 1985.

 Diane Patrick's maternal grandfather was Bertram L. Baker, a New York politician who immigrated to the United States from Nevis in the then-British West Indies in 1915.
 In 1948, Baker was elected to the New York State Assembly, becoming the first black person elected to any office by voters in Brooklyn in history, as well as the second Nevisian-born person to serve in the New York State Assembly after Alexander Hamilton.
 Patrick has credited her "proud" West Indian family for emphasizing education and professional success.

 She was raised in Bedford–Stuyvesant, where she lived in a brownstone with her extended family, including her parents, her brother and sister, grandparents, an aunt, cousins, and two dogs.
 Her family later moved to Hollis, Queens, when she was still young.
 Beamus graduated from a public high school in Queens, New York, when she was 16-years-old.
 She received her Bachelor of Arts in early childhood education with honors from Queens College in 1972.
 She worked as an elementary school teacher in the City School District of the City of New York for five years, until her job was eliminated during the city's fiscal crisis in the 1970s.
 She then moved to Los Angeles to attend Loyola Law School, where she received a full scholarship and earned her Juris Doctor in 1980.
 She was awarded the American Jurisprudence Award, won Best Appellant Brief in Statewide Moot Court Competition, and received the Outstanding Graduate Award for outstanding academic performance and citizenship while studying at Loyola Marymount's law school.